top of page

 Because once upon a time, movies were not considered high art.
 But as the industry expanded and the movies became better, the opinions changed.
 Its artistic value and cultural relevance were rightfully recognized.

-I believe games will also follow in the same direction and the debate of games being art or not will soon cease
+I believe games will also follow in the same direction and the debate of games as art or not will soon cease

 I’ll state my point with one of the most profound and saddest games ever released: That Dragon, Cancer.